jarmas97/jarmas97/README.md

 ## About me
 Open-minded person with a strong passion for programming, problem solving and improving the world.

-- 🌱 Completed a Java programming course organised by Software Development Academy 2018/2019.
+- 🌱 Completed a Java programming course organised by Software Development Academy 2018/2019 and continuously improving programming skills since then.
-- Developing programming skills in free time.
-- 🔭 Interested in a job as a java developer
+- 🔭 Searching for an opportunity to become a professional Java developer.

 <!--